 The heavier the diamond, the greater its value.
 Small stones of high color and clarity are easy to find than larger ones, so you will find them more common in jewelry stores.
 Heavier stones, however, are harder to find, leading to greater value and use of supply and demand principles.
 Based strictly on weight, diamonds are incredibly valuable.

 The heavier the diamond, the rarer and the more valuable it is.
-Washington Diamond specializes in superior quality GIA or AGS certified diamonds of all shapes, from one-half carat and up for engagement rings.
+Washington Diamond specializes in superior quality GIA certified diamonds of all shapes, from one-half carat and up for engagement rings.

 Diamond certificates are issued by independent gemological laboratories.

-While there are several grading laboratories, Washington Diamond sells diamonds that are certified only by the Gemological institute of America (GIA) or AGS Laboratories.
+While there are several grading laboratories, Washington Diamond sells diamonds that are certified only by the Gemological institute of America (GIA).

 It is our opinion that these institutions have the most accurate and valuable standards that ensure proper quality in a diamond.